 Graduate Certificate (GCRT)

-All applicants must have an undergraduate degree in composition or the equivalent in professional experience along with an undergraduate degree.
-Previous education and experience in working with film is not mandatory, but the selection process does favor those applicants who demonstrate the ability and/or potential to compose and produce music to picture.
+All applicants must possess an undergraduate degree.
+If that degree is not in composition, equivalent professional experience will be considered.
+Previous education and/or experience working with visual media is not mandatory; however, the selection process does favor those applicants who demonstrate the ability or potential to compose and produce music to picture.

 Required submission materials:

-- Three original compositions (full scores with optional sketches) in .PDF format, to be uploaded to the USC Thornton DecisionDesk Portal (see below).
+- 2. Full scores (with optional sketches) in .PDF format of 3 original compositions, to be uploaded to the USC Thornton DecisionDesk Portal (see below).
+Although it is not mandatory, the selection committee will appreciate receiving the sketches (in .PDF format) for scores that were prepared prior to their rendering in the notation program (this enables us to gain insight into the applicant’s orchestration process).
 Compositions will not be accepted via mail or email for this program.

 The Video Introduction, Compositions, and Recordings must be submitted online through the “Fall DecisionDesk portal” by the December 1st deadline.
 Any application not complete by December 1 may be removed from consideration.